Oxsomi/core3/docs/graphics_spec.md

 - maxColorAttachments and maxFragmentOutputAttachments of 8 or higher.
 - maxDescriptorSetInputAttachments, maxPerStageDescriptorInputAttachments of 7 or higher.
 - MSAA support of 1 and 4 or higher (framebufferColorSampleCounts, framebufferDepthSampleCounts, framebufferNoAttachmentsSampleCounts, framebufferStencilSampleCounts, sampledImageColorSampleCounts, sampledImageDepthSampleCounts, sampledImageIntegerSampleCounts, sampledImageStencilSampleCounts).
 Support for MSAA 2 is non default.
-  - MSAA2x, MSAA8x and MSAA16x graphics features are enabled if all of these support it.
+  - MSAA2x and MSAA8x graphics features are enabled if all of these support it.
 - maxComputeSharedMemorySize of 16KiB or higher.
 - maxComputeWorkGroupCount[N] of U16_MAX or higher.
 - maxComputeWorkGroupInvocations of 512 or higher.